-D160 - Nursing Leadership and Management Field Experience - The Project Implementation Field Experience course provides you an opportunity to apply the knowledge and skills you have developed in previous courses, towards the successful implementation of your project.
-This phase puts into action all the components of project management that were learned while collaboratively working with key stakeholders to establish the need and feasibility of the HIP, strategically analyzing the organizational readiness for change and planning the implementation and evaluation phases.
-At the beginning of implementation, you will develop an implementation training and communication plan for staff, managers, and leaders on how to implement the health improvement project.
-You will also experience managing the implementation process by applying organizational standards and practices.
-And, you will demonstrate strong leadership skills when meeting with stakeholders to apply knowledge to real world scenarios and a practice exam that will help prepare you for the certification exam.
-All MSN Core and Specialty courses, with the exclusion of the Capstone course, are prerequisites to this course and must be completed before taking this course.
+D160 - Nursing Leadership and Management Field Experience - The Nursing Leadership and Management Field Experience course provides an opportunity for students to apply the knowledge and skills they developed in previous courses toward the successful implementation of their healthcare improvement project (HIP).
+This phase puts into action all the components of project management that were planned and developed while working collaboratively with key stakeholders to establish the need and feasibility of the HIP, analyzing the organizational readiness for change, and planning the implementation and evaluation phases.
+In this phase, students will develop and implement a training plan for staff, managers, and leaders.
+They will also implement the communication plan they developed in a previous course.
+They will also manage the implementation process by applying organizational standards and practices.
+Students will demonstrate strong leadership skills when meeting with stakeholders to report the status of the implementation phase and collaboratively problem-solve risks.
+Completion of the specialty courses is a pre-requisite for this course.

-D161 - Nursing Leadership and Management Capstone - The MSN Leadership & Management Capstone course provides you with an opportunity to evaluate and close your project, This is the final course in the Leadership and Management program where you will evaluate the success of your health improvement project by analyzing your results using the key performance indicators and metrics you identified while planning the evaluation phase.
-Students will present the results of the improvement project with a focus on lessons learned throughout each of the phases: initiation, planning, implementation and evaluation.
-Reflective and analytic thinking are essential aspects of a capstone project, as you build your final report that will include an analysis of each phase, and recommendations for future projects based on the results you obtained.
-In this course, you will have an opportunity to earn the Certified Professional in Healthcare Quality certification by completing and passing the NAHQ CPHQ Certification test.
-All MSN
+D161 - Nursing Leadership and Management Capstone - The Nursing Leadership and Management Capstone provides students with an opportunity to evaluate and close their capstone project.
+This is the final course in the MSN Leadership and Management program.
+Students will evaluate the success of their healthcare improvement project (HIP) by analyzing results, using the key performance indicators and metrics that were identified while planning the evaluation phase.
+Students will present the results of the improvement project in a final report and presentation with a focus on lessons learned throughout each of the phases: initiation, planning, implementation, and evaluation.
+Reflective and analytic thinking are essential aspects of a capstone project, as students reflect and report on the successes and challenges encountered in each phase.
+In this course, students will also have an opportunity to earn the Certified Professional in Healthcare Quality certification by completing and passing the National Association for Healthcare Quality (NAHQ) CPHQ Certification test.
+Nursing Leadership and Management Field Experience is a prerequisite for this course.

-Core and Specialty courses, including the Field Experience course, are prerequisites to this course and must be completed before taking this course.
 D162 - Secondary Disciplinary Literacy - Secondary Disciplinary Literacy examines teaching strategies designed to help learners in middle and high school improve upon the literacy skills required to read, write, and think critically while engaging content in different academic disciplines.
 Themes include exploring how language structures, text features, vocabulary, and context influence reading comprehension across the curriculum.
 Course content highlights strategies and tools designed to help teachers assess the reading comprehension and writing proficiency of learners and provides strategies to support student reading and writing success in all curriculum areas.
 This course has no prerequisites.

-D163 - Secondary Reading Instruction and Interventions - Secondary Reading Instruction and Intervention explores the comprehensive, studentcentered Response to Intervention (RTI) assessment and intervention model used to identify and address the needs of learners in middle school and high school who struggle with reading comprehension and/or information retention.
+D163 - Secondary Reading Instruction and Interventions - Secondary Reading Instruction and Intervention explores the comprehensive, student-centered Response to Intervention (RTI) assessment and intervention model used to identify and address the needs of learners in middle school and high school who struggle with reading comprehension and/or information retention.
 Course content provides educators with effective strategies designed to scaffold instruction and help learners develop increased skill in the following areas: reading, vocabulary, text structures and genres, and logical reasoning related to the academic disciplines.
 This course has no prerequisites.